tmhsplb/opiddailydoc/docs/index.md

 cut checks for services specified by a Service Ticket and recording the check numbers in the corresponding client database entry in the Apricot database.
 This processing will be handled by an Operation ID volunteer, as is done in the same-day-service model.

-Once the check(s) have been cut for a client, the Operation ID employee monitoring the dashboard changes the client's status to Done indicating to the client's case manager that processing has completed and checks may be picked up at the Operation ID office.
+Once the check(s) have been cut for a client, the Operation ID employee monitoring the dashboard changes the client's status to Done, indicating to the client's case manager that processing has completed and checks may be picked up at the Operation ID office.
 The checks will be released to a case manager as redemption of the corresponding Case Manager Voucher.

-The process of remote operation described above involves only the case manager and Operation ID personnel.
+The process of remote operations described above involves only the case manager and Operation ID personnel.
 A client works with his/her case manager to generate a service request and then waits for the checks to be picked up at Operation ID by the case manager.
 Unlike the same-day-service model, the client never appears at Operation ID.
 This will be especially important as long as the same-day-service operation remains shut down.

 The Remote Operation ID process clearly requires more time to complete than the same-day-service model.
 As a practical matter, a Case Manager Voucher will indicate a 30 day period of validity.
-This is actually a time limit on how long Operation ID is given to respond to the corresponding service request once it appears on the OPIDDaily dashboard.
+This is actually a time limit on how long Operation ID is given to respond to the corresponding service request once it appears on the service requests dashboard.
 The dashboard list will be sorted in chronological order of service request expiration dates.
 A service request will automatically roll off the dashboard once its expiration date has passed.

 ## Service History
 A Service Ticket lists not only the services a client is requesting but also the services the client has received in prior visits (if any).
 Listing